We use affiliate links. They let us sustain ourselves at no cost to you.

 Learn the basics of web scraping with this comprehensive overview.

-Web scraping is a very powerful tool for collecting data on a large scale and extracting valuable insights from it, whether for personal or business use.
+Web scraping is a very powerful method for collecting data on a large scale and extracting valuable insights from it, whether for research, automation or business intelligence.
 This guide will give you a comprehensive overview of what web scraping is, how it works, and what you can do with it.
 Let’s get started!

 What Is Web Scraping – the Definition

 Web scraping refers to the process of collecting data from the web.
-It’s usually performed using automated tools – web scraping software or custom-built scripts.
+It’s usually performed using automated tools which are built by hand, with the help of large language models, or bought from commercial providers.

 Web scraping goes by various names.
 It can also be called web harvesting, web data extraction, screen scraping, or data mining.
-There are some subtle differences between these terms, but they’re used more or less interchangeably.
+There are some subtle differences between these terms, but they’re often used interchangeably.

 Why Scrape Data from the Web?

-For one, you can use data scraping to greatly speed up tasks.
-Let’s say you want to collect reviews from multiple websites like Amazon and Google to learn about a product.
+First off, the automated nature of web scraping makes it faster than manual data retrieval.
+Let’s say you want to collect reviews from multiple websites, like Amazon and Google, to learn about a product.
 With web scraping, it takes minutes; manually, you’d spend hours or even days.
+With the data at hand, it can then be used for your business.

 The most frequent uses of web scraping in business explained.